deadlydog/deadlydog.github.io/_posts/2020-11-08-Customize-git-config-based-on-the-repository-path.md

   email = DanielSchroeder@Work.com
 ```

-Then git would interpret the final configuration to be:
+Then Git would interpret the final configuration to be:

 ```ini
 [user]